 Fuel cell and hydrogen technologies

 We are recognised as world leaders in hydrogen storage research.
 Our work covers the entire range of fuel cell technologies, from high-temperature hydrogen cells to low-temperature microbial fuel cells, and addresses some of the complex challenges which are slowing the uptake and impact of fuel cell technology.

 Sustainable development and use of key resources

-Major funding has been awarded for the development of fuel cells (Newcastle is a key member of the SUPERGEN Fuel Cell Consortium) for commercial application and this has led to both patent activity and highly-cited research.
+Major funding has been awarded for the development of fuel cells for commercial application and this has led to both patent activity and highly-cited research.
+Newcastle is a key member of the SUPERGEN Fuel Cell Consortium.
 Significant developments have been made in fuel cell modelling, membrane technology, anode development and catalyst and fuel cell performance improvements.

-Together with the ISIC Association and British Council IELTS, StudyPortals offers you the chance to receive up to £10000 to expand your horizon and study abroad.
+Together with the ISIC Association and British Council IELTS, Studyportals offers you the chance to receive up to £10000 to expand your horizon and study abroad.
 We want to ultimately encourage you to study abroad in order to experience and explore new countries, cultures and languages.